samvel-melikyan/samvel-melikyan/README.md

 ## Hi there 👋
-I'm Samvel, **QA automation engineer**.
+I'm **QA automation engineer**.
-Testing is an essential part of development and for me, as a software test engineer, it is a great privilege to carry such a responsibility and ofcourse it is a big hook on me to grow and multipy my skills
+Testing is an essential part of development and for me, as a software test engineer, it is a great privilege to carry such a responsibility and ofcourse it is a big hook on me to grow and multipy my skills.
+I am looking for a new experiances, so I'm glad to be a part of your company or be an partisipante of your project.

   <div>
     <h3>🛠 Languages and Tools:</h3>